Jezzamonn/fourier/content.md

 If you're interested in the underlying principles of how it works, here are some questions you can use to guide your research:

-- How do you mathematically do a Fourier transform?
+- How do you mathematically represent a Fourier transform?
 - What's the difference between a continuous time Fourier transform and a discrete time fourier transform?
 - What are the other types of frequency domain transforms (Fourier transform is not the only one!)
 - How do you computationally do a Fourier transform?